powsybl/powsybl-open-rao/docs/input-data/crac/json.md

 ::::

 ## RAs usage limitations
-A FARAO "ra-usage-limits-per-instant" consists in limits on the usage of remedial actions for given instants.
+A OpenRAO "ra-usage-limits-per-instant" consists in limits on the usage of remedial actions for given instants.
 The given instant IDs should match an ID of an instant in the CRAC.
 Otherwise, its limits will be ignored.
 See [here](creation-parameters.md#ra-usage-limits-per-instant) for further explanation on each field described in the following example.